junxit/us-congress-bills-115/metadata.md

 - 2018-06-20 — Rule provides for consideration of H.R.
 6136 under a closed rule.
 - 2018-06-20 — The House Committee on Rules reported an original measure, H. Rept.
 115-771, by Mr. Newhouse.
 - 2018-06-20 — The House Committee on Rules reported an original measure, H. Rept.
 115-771, by Mr. Newhouse.
+- 2018-06-21 — Considered as privileged matter. (consideration: CR H5438-5447)
+- 2018-06-21 — Considered as unfinished business. (consideration: CR H5449-5451)
+- 2018-06-21 — DEBATE - The House proceeded with one hour of debate on H. Res.
+953.
+- 2018-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-21 — On agreeing to the resolution Agreed to by recorded vote: 227 - 195 (Roll no. 286). (text: CR H5438)
+- 2018-06-21 — On ordering the previous question Agreed to by the Yeas and Nays: 233 - 191 (Roll no. 285).
+- 2018-06-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+953, the Chair put the question on ordering the previous question, and by voice vote announced that the ayes had prevailed.
+Mr. Polis demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2018-06-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 227 - 195 (Roll no. 286).(text: CR H5438)